NVIDIA/warp/docs/modules/functions.rst

 Volumes
 ---------------
-.. function:: volume_sample_world(id: uint64, xyz: vec3, sampling_mode: int) -> float

-   Sample the volume given by ``id`` at the world-space point ``xyz``.
-Interpolation should be ``wp.Volume.CLOSEST``, or ``wp.Volume.LINEAR.``

-.. function:: volume_sample_local(id: uint64, uvw: vec3, sampling_mode: int) -> float
+.. function:: volume_sample_f(id: uint64, uvw: vec3, sampling_mode: int) -> float

    Sample the volume given by ``id`` at the volume local-space point ``uvw``.
 Interpolation should be ``wp.Volume.CLOSEST``, or ``wp.Volume.LINEAR.``

-.. function:: volume_lookup(id: uint64, i: int, j: int, k: int) -> float
+.. function:: volume_lookup_f(id: uint64, i: int, j: int, k: int) -> float

    Returns the value of voxel with coordinates ``i``, ``j``, ``k``, if the voxel at this index does not exist this function returns the background value

+.. function:: volume_sample_v(id: uint64, uvw: vec3, sampling_mode: int) -> vec3

+   Sample the vector volume given by ``id`` at the volume local-space point ``uvw``.
+Interpolation should be ``wp.Volume.CLOSEST``, or ``wp.Volume.LINEAR.``

+.. function:: volume_lookup_v(id: uint64, i: int, j: int, k: int) -> vec3

+   Returns the vector value of voxel with coordinates ``i``, ``j``, ``k``, if the voxel at this index does not exist this function returns the background value

+.. function:: volume_sample_i(id: uint64, uvw: vec3) -> int64

+   Sample the int64 volume given by ``id`` at the volume local-space point ``uvw``.

+.. function:: volume_lookup_i(id: uint64, i: int, j: int, k: int) -> int64

+   Returns the int64 value of voxel with coordinates ``i``, ``j``, ``k``, if the voxel at this index does not exist this function returns the background value

-.. function:: volume_transform(id: uint64, uvw: vec3) -> vec3
+.. function:: volume_index_to_world(id: uint64, uvw: vec3) -> vec3

-   Transform a point defined in volume local-space to world space given the volume's intrinsic affine transformation.
+   Transform a point defined in volume index space to world space given the volume's intrinsic affine transformation.

-.. function:: volume_transform_inv(id: uint64, xyz: vec3) -> vec3
+.. function:: volume_world_to_index(id: uint64, xyz: vec3) -> vec3

-   Transform a point defined in world-space to the volume's local space, given the volume's intrinsic affine transformation.
+   Transform a point defined in volume world space to the volume's index space, given the volume's intrinsic affine transformation.

+.. function:: volume_index_to_world_dir(id: uint64, uvw: vec3) -> vec3

+   Transform a direction defined in volume index space to world space given the volume's intrinsic affine transformation.

+.. function:: volume_world_to_index_dir(id: uint64, xyz: vec3) -> vec3

+   Transform a direction defined in volume world space to the volume's index space, given the volume's intrinsic affine transformation.